 - In order to be eligible for athletic competition during the first semester (September 1 to January 31), the student-athlete must have passed 30 credits during the preceding academic year. - In order to be eligible for athletic competition during the second semester (Feb.
 1 to June 30), the student-athlete must have passed 15 credits at the close of the preceding semester. - A student-athlete becomes ineligible for high school athletics if they turn age 19 prior to September 1.
 However, if they turn 19 on or after September 1, they shall be eligible for the ensuing school year. - No student-athlete shall be eligible for high school athletics after the expiration of eight consecutive semesters following their entrance into the 9th grade.
-They would become ineligible for high school athletics when the class in which they were originally enrolled has graduated. - A student-athlete who transfers from one secondary school to another because of a bona fide change of residence by their parents or guardians, or through assignment by the Board of Education, becomes eligible to represent their new school immediately provided all other eligibility regulations are satisfied. - A student-athlete who transfers from one secondary school to another, without a bona fide change of residence by that student's parent or guardian, shall be ineligible to participate for a period of 30 calendar days or 1/2 the maximum number of games allowed by NJSIAA rules from the beginning of the regular schedule, whichever is less, in any sport which the student previously participated at the varsity level.
+They would become ineligible for high school athletics when the class in which they were originally enrolled has graduated. - During a student-athlete's first 6 semesters of high school, the first transfer from one secondary school to another because of a bona fide change of residence, or through assignment by the Board of Education, they become eligible to represent their new school immediately provided all other regulations are satisfied.
+For each subsequent transfer, the student-athlete shall be ineligible to participate for a period of 30 calendar days or 1/2 the maximum number of games allowed by NJSIAA rules from the beginning of the regular schedule, whichever is less. - After completion of 6 semesters, when a student-athlete transfers from one secondary school to another, they shall be ineligible to participate for a period of 22 calendar days or 1/3 the maximum number of games allowed by NJSIAA rules, regardless of the reason for the transfer.